 The Nintendo 64 logo was replaced with the iQue logo.

-The copyright info on the title screen was updated and now uses a larger font.
+The copyright info text on the title screen was updated with a larger, more smooth font.

 The menu icons for the N64 controller and console were replaced with icons of the iQue player controller and multitap.